SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 ```

-### Visiting literal nodes
+### Visiting Literal Nodes

 As soon as we restart the example, it will stop again with an exception again, but this time because our visitor does not know how to visit literal nodes.
 We know that literal nodes have no children, so we can implement the visit method as just returning one.

 ```
-DepthCalculatorVisitor >> visitLiteralValueNode: aRBLiteralValueNode ^ 1
+DepthCalculatorVisitor >> visitLiteralValueNode: aLiteralValueNode ^ 1

 ```

-### Calculating the depth of a method
+### Calculating the Depth of a Method

 A method node contains a set of statements.
 Statements are either expressions or return statements.

-The example that follows parses a method with two statements whose maximum depth is 3.
+The snippet that follows parses a method with two statements whose maximum depth is 3.
-The first statement, as we have seen above, has a depth of 2.
-The second statement, however, has depth of three, because the receiver of the `+` message is a message itself.
-The final depth of the method is then 5: 1 for the method node, 1 for the sequence node, and 3 for the statements.

 ```
 method := OCParser parseMethod: 'method